 Can I spend the night in Ghent?

-What do I need to know about my visit to shops and catering establishments (food and non-food)?:
+What do I need to know about my visit to shops and catering establishments (food and non-food)?

-What do I need to know about the possibilities for transport (bus, tram, bicycle):
+What are the possibilities for transport (bus, tram, bicycle)?

-- The shuttle service between the P&R Watersportbaan & Weba / Decathlon to the city centre offers normal service.
+- The shuttle service between the P&R Watersportbaan & Weba / Decathlon to the city centre offers normal service

-- the Fietsambassade and Bicycle Hire Points are open.
+- the Fietsambassade and Bicycle Hire Points are open

 - Parks are accessible for outdoor activities (hiking, cycling, etc.).